DaveSteadman/KoreCommonCSharpClasses/README.md

 # C Sharp Common Classes

-A dotnet console program for the development of common classes, before they are cut/paste into more complex applications and relied upon.
+A dotnet console program for the development of common classes, before they are cut/paste into more complex applications and relied on.

 Areas:
 - 2D and 3D maths, including custome mesh and colour handling.